intermittent fasting 101

 In the long term, this will not affect our health and fitness results as long as our daily calories and macros remain the same.
 For my clients I have found the overall enjoyment and therefore adherence to this type of eating to be greater when allowing for some degree of flexibility.
 This could potentially lead to better results over the long term.

-pros of intermittent fasting
+What are the pros of intermittent fasting?

 it can help maintain a calorie deficit